 The Immunology department offers a comprehensive diagnostic and treatment service for children with suspected or confirmed primary immunodeficiency.
+We are one of two specialist centres in the UK that treat children with severe PIDs (Primary Immunodeficiencies), and are one of the largest centres worldwide.

 Children affected by a variety of other disorders are also managed by the Immunology team, often in conjunction with other specialists.
 There is close collaboration with the BMT Unit and a small, highly selected group also undergo gene therapy procedures or thymus transplantation.